 How often should I go to my dentist for a check-up?

 Some people tend to have a rather strange attitude towards checkups.
 If the dentist does not find something wrong, their time has been wasted.
 As a matter of fact, a series of successful visits can discourage them from ever seeing their dentist and hygienist again.
-The idea that you should only see the dentist when something is wrong is not only ridiculous but can end up costing you a lot of money, comfort and time.
+The idea that you should only see the dentist when something is wrong is not only ridiculous but can end up costing you a lot of money, comfort, and time.

 How do I keep my teeth?

 Your second set of teeth is your last, proper care will ensure that you keep them for life.
 In spite of what you may have heard Dental Disease is not only controllable, it is also correctable and most of all preventable.
 A thorough brushing and flossing routine is important for maintaining healthy teeth and gums.
 Flossing is important because it reaches the areas a toothbrush can’t reach, between the teeth and under the gum line.
 Your teeth need proper nutrition just as your body does.
 Fresh fruit and vegetables are a sure bet for healthy teeth and gums.
 Natural sugars however act the same way on teeth as refined sugars, so be sure to brush or at least rinse with water if a toothbrush is not handy after eating even a piece of fruit.
 It is important that you find a dental team that you feel comfortable with and who you can work with in order to maintain a healthy smile for life.
-Routine visits to your dentist for a check up and cleaning will help to maintain healthy teeth and gums.
+Routine visits to your dentist for a check-up and cleaning will help to maintain healthy teeth and gums.

 Do I really need x-rays?

 Dental x-rays are taken routinely by your dentist.
 There are many diseases and dental defects, which can not be seen by the naked eye, especially where teeth are concerned.
-These may include such things as decay under old fillings, teeth trapped below the gums, cavities between the teeth, bone loss as a result of gum disease and changes in either jaw bone structure which can be affected by many systemic diseases.
+These may include such things as decay under old fillings, teeth trapped below the gums, cavities between the teeth, bone loss as a result of gum disease, and changes in jaw bone structure which can be affected by many systemic diseases.

 If you are a new patient, your dentist may recommend x-rays to check the current status of your mouth and to check for hidden problems.
-Upon your first visit to the dentist he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
+Upon your first visit to the dentist, he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
 A full series of x-rays usually consists of 14 – 18 films.
-A Panoramic x-ray film showing a much greater areas of your jaw bones may be needed as well in order for your dentist to comfortably and competently examine you.
+A Panoramic x-ray film showing much greater areas of your jawbones may be needed as well in order for your dentist to comfortably and competently examine you.
 Every six months or so your dentist may take a small series of x-rays consisting of four to six films.
 A six-month period is a long time in the life of a cavity and it is for this reason that a visit to the dentist every six months is so important.
 X-rays are generally safe when only taken as needed to keep the exposure to a minimum.

 I am afraid of going to the dentist … What can I do?

 Fear of the dentist is quite common and many people are as fearful and concerned as you may be.
 However, because fear of the dentist is so common, our dentists and staff are also well aware of this and are properly trained to work with you in helping you to overcome these fears.
 Notify your dental team about your concerns and questions.
 You will find they are eager to work with you to make your visits pleasant.
-Asking questions about your mouth and proposed treatment will help to remove fear of the unknown and give you an opportunity to become involved in your dental health.
-Most importantly, remember that your dental team is eager to work with you, not just on you,in order to achieve a mutual goal – maintaining the health of your smile.
+Asking questions about your mouth and proposed treatment will help to remove the fear of the unknown and give you an opportunity to become involved in your dental health.
+Most importantly, remember that your dental team is eager to work with you, not just on you, in order to achieve a mutual goal – maintaining the health of your smile.

 What is gum disease?

 Gum disease or periodontal disease or gingivitis as it is also called is the number one cause of tooth loss today.
-The reason you loose teeth from gum disease is because this disease attacks the gums as well as the bone, which are the foundation in which your teeth rest.
+The reason you lose teeth from gum disease is that this disease attacks the gums as well as the bone, which are the foundation in which your teeth rest.
 As the bone literally dissolves away from around your teeth, your teeth become loose and eventually fall out.
 Anyone at any age is susceptible to gum disease.
 Gum disease is caused by plaque.
 If the plague is not removed on a daily basis it will form calculus, which is the breeding ground for the germs which cause periodontal disease.

 Bleeding gums are the first sign that there may be a problem with the gums.
 Puffy, tender red gums are also a sign that there is an infection present.
 Bleeding gums however are not always present even in severe cases of gum disease.
 Routine and regular visits to your dentist are the best way of catching gum disease in its early stages before too much damage has been caused.
 Gum disease will not go away by itself or with improved home care.
 The only way of removing plaque deep under the gums is with professional cleanings.
 Once you have had a gum problem you will always be susceptible to recurring problems, so be sure to see your dentist on a regular basis – every two to three months, unless he or she recommends otherwise.